statamic-rad-pack/runway/README.md

 This addon allows you to easily manage your Eloquent models and display them in your templates.
 It includes Control Panel listing tables and publish forms.

-Although the code for this addon is open-source, you need to purchase a license from the Statamic Marketplace to use it on [a public domain](https://statamic.dev/licensing#public-domains).

 ## Installation

 1. Install via Composer `composer require doublethreedigital/runway`